Pallava script: History

-During the rule of Pallavas, the script accompanied priests, monks, scholars and traders into Southeast Asia.
-Pallavas developed the Pallava script based on the Tamil-Brahmi.
-The main characteristics of the newer script are aesthetically matched and fuller consonant glyphs.
-Similar to Pallava script, also visible in the writing systems of Chalukya, Kadamba, Vengi at the time of Ikshvakus.
-Brahmi design was slightly different of the scripts of Cholas, Pandyas and Cheras.
-Pallava script is the first significant developments of Brahmi in India, by combining rounded and rectangular strokes and adding typographical effects, and was suitable for civic and religious inscriptions.
-Kadamba-Pallava script evolved into early forms of Kannada and Telugu scripts.
-Glyphs become more rounded and incorporate loops because of writing upon leaves and paper.
+During the rule of the Pallavas, the script accompanied priests, monks, scholars, and traders into Southeast Asia.
+Pallavas developed the Pallava script based on Tamil-Brahmi.
+The main characteristics of the newer script are aesthetically matched and fuller consonant glyphs, similarly visible in the writing systems of Chalukya, Kadamba, and Vengi at the time of Ikshvakus.
+Brahmi's design was slightly different from the scripts of Cholas, Pandyas, and Cheras.
+Pallava script was the first significant development of Brahmi in India, combining rounded and rectangular strokes and adding typographical effects, and was suitable for civic and religious inscriptions.